 Koko’s aging ClubHub member management system had a classic case of poorly planned growth.
 Features were constantly added without much thought toward the big picture.
 Vital parts of the site were buried under too many layers of links, and rarely used features were prominent.

-I took ClubHub back to the drawing board at the wireframe level, restructuring the user ﬂow based on actual use cases, which included usability studies with several stakeholders.
+I took ClubHub back to the drawing board at the sitemap and wireframe level, restructuring the user ﬂow based on actual use cases, which included ethnographic studies with multiple club owners.

 When Koko wanted to double its value proposition by adding nutrition to their exercise offerings, I collaborated with our executive team through multiple conceptual models, weekly wireframe revisions, and final online execution — serving as Product Owner, leading a contract development team.
 As a key team member, I was deeply involved in all areas of program development, including branding and naming of key program elements.